Yakeeeeee/Food-Costing-Calculator/README.md

-# 🍽️ Food Costing Calculator - Professional Edition
+# 🍽️ Food Costing Calculator

 A modern, user-friendly application for calculating recipe costs and managing food business finances.
 Built with Python and CustomTkinter for a beautiful, intuitive interface.